YingXu001/YingXu001.github.io/_pages/about.md

 <!-- # About me -->

 Welcome!
 I'm Fiona Xu 👋.
 Having recently graduated with a Master's in Computer Science from Washington University in St. Louis, I'm now in the predoctoral stage, preparing to delve into PhD studies focused on AI for Medicine (AI4Med).
-Throughout my Master's program, my research primarily revolved around Graph Neural Networks (GNNs), Deep Reinforcement Live learning (DRL), and Trustworthy AI, establishing a robust foundation for my future academic endeavors.
+Throughout my Master's program, my research primarily revolved around Graph Neural Networks (GNNs), Deep Reinforcement learning (DRL), and Trustworthy AI, establishing a robust foundation for my future academic endeavors.
 Beyond academia, my practical experience includes roles as a Data Science Intern at RGA and a Data Development Engineer at Shuhe, where I honed my skills and contributed to impactful projects.
 I am eager to collaborate and network with peers and professionals in the field.
 Feel free to reach out!

 When I'm not immersed in the world of technology and innovation, I enjoy hiking and playing badminton.